tkellogg/tkellogg.github.com/_posts/2023-10-01-interpretability.md

 conversation in the background, invisitble to the user, and let the LLM reformat the text into a cohesive answer.
 I like this approach because you can:

-1. Source your claims, by showing the user a URL
+1. Source your claims, by showing the user a URL.
 2. Keep data up-to-date and remove old information.
 It's just a database.

 RAG is interesting, from a perspective of explainable AI, because LLMs are already good at acting as a